Kafilat5/diyora_vishal_spring17/final/Readme.md

 ### Conclusion:-

-From the plot and as per the blog It is prove that their is no such relationship between mortgage and median house price in any year any state.So It can be infered that mortgage and housing price increase or decrease are irrelavent
+From the plot and as per the blog we can infered that their is no such relationship between mortgage and median house price in any year any state.So It can be infered that mortgage and housing price increase or decrease are irrelavent

 # Analysis 3